ALS Biorepository Pilot

-The National ALS Biorepository Pilot Study will explore the feasibility of collecting and storing biological samples, such as blood or tissue, from PALS who are enrolled in the National ALS Registry and who volunteer to participate in the pilot study.
+The National ALS Biorepository Pilot Study explored the feasibility of collecting and storing biological samples, such as blood or tissue, from PALS who enrolled in the National ALS Registry and who volunteered to participate in the pilot study.

 The National ALS Registry helps persons with ALS and researchers learn more about the disease.
 Connecting samples to information already being collected from PALS will make the Registry more complete.
 A biorepository may help scientists better understand the cause(s) of ALS by providing researchers with access to ALS biological samples.
 These samples may be studied along with demographic and other environmental and occupational data currently being provided by PALS.

-How does the National ALS Biorepository Pilot Study work?
+How did the National ALS Biorepository Pilot Study work?

-The pilot study enrolls PALS taking part in the National ALS Registry into one of two components:
+The pilot study enrolled PALS taking part in the National ALS Registry into one of two components:

-- The biospecimen study component involves the collection of blood, urine, hair and fingernail clipping samples collected from 300 PALS in their homes.
+- The biospecimen study component involved the collection of blood, urine, hair and fingernail clipping samples collected from 300 PALS in their homes.

-- The postmortem study component involves the donation of brain; spinal cord; cerebral spinal fluid; and pieces of muscle, skin, and bone from 30 PALS after they have died.
+- The postmortem study component involved the donation of brain; spinal cord; cerebral spinal fluid; and pieces of muscle, skin, and bone from 30 PALS after they have died.

 How can I learn more?